 My flight to Portugal was with an eight-hour stopover in Rome.
 I realized that for a full tour in Rome Ι needed at least 3 days, but I didn’t want to waste my time and decided to make a maximum quick tour of the city in about 4 hours.
-You think it’s impossible?
+Do you think it’s impossible to stay 4 hours in Rome and see everything?
 YES?
-Not at all, and below you will find how to see Rome in 4 hours and to taste a real Italian pizza 😀 .
+Not at all, and below you will find how to see Rome in 4 hours and to taste a real Italian pizza.

 FROM AIRPORT TO ROME

 I arrived at Rome’s Ciampino Airport at 11 am.
 Since I only had carry-on baggage, I left the airport in 15 minutes.
 I bought a ticket to the Termini Central Station operated by Terravision shuttle bus (I have already used their services for traveling in Italy and was pleased).
 These shuttle buses connect Ciampino Airport with the Termini station in approximately 40 minutes.
 The first bus leaves the airport at 8:15 am and the last departs at 12:15 (midnight).
 The first bus to leave from Termini to the airport is at 4:30 am.
 If you buy the ticket online before you get to Rome or a few days before going back home, you can find tickets for just 4 €.
 If you purchase a one-way journey it will cost 6 € but, 10 € for a roundtrip.